John F. McGough

 John Francis McGough (January 4, 1883 – April 14, 1962) was an American football player and coach of football, basketball, and baseball.
-He served as the head football coach at Gonzaga University in 1916 and at the University of New Mexico in 1919, compiling a career college football record of 6–2–2.
+He served as the head football coach at Gonzaga University in 1916, the University of New Mexico in 1919, and the Montana School of Mines—now known as Montana Technological University—compiling a career college football head coaching record of 9–7–2.
 McGough was also the head basketball coach at Gonzaga during the 1916–17 season and at New Mexico in 1919, amassing a career college basketball record of 6–9.
 He was also the head baseball coach at New Mexico from 1919 to 1920, tallying a mark of 6–5.
 He was later an attorney in Montana.

 Coaching career

 As basketball coach at Gonzaga, McGough compiled a record of 4–5.
 At New Mexico, his record was 2–4.